 Sam averts his eyes downward as they begin to tear.
 Dean doesn't say anything, willing him to continue.
 Sam needed this.
 Maybe they both did.

-"I woke up every morning and had to realize over and over again that it was real, that you were really gone and you weren't coming back" Sam confesses.
+"I woke up every morning and had to realize over and over again that you weren't here, you were really gone and you weren't coming back," Sam confesses.
 His voice feels tight as he tries to get it past the knot forming in his throat.

 "I feel like if I close my eyes, you're gonna disappear."
 Sam looks back up at Dean, eyes wet with tears.